“Over here,” 10-year-old Ava Szpila shrieks with excitement while leaning far over the side of the boat. “There’s loads over here!”

 For students at Canary Wharf College, the river is an everyday feature of their lives; they learn to sail in its calm waters and stare out at it from their bedrooms.
 Their bond with it is the motivation behind their action plan: preserve what you love.

-The school’s WE club was already fundraising for a WE Villages development project in rural China, and campaigning to support a local charity that works with young people who care for their family members.
+Canary Wharf College's WE Club, which uses WE Schools resources to teach students about global issues like environmental protection, was already fundraising for a WE Villages development project in rural China, and campaigning to support a local charity that works with young people who care for their family members.
 Still, when Celia’s mother suggested the school get involved in cleaning up the community and the river, they jumped at the opportunity.
 Soon, the students were spending their free time on the open water, eagerly fishing out rubbish.
 They’ve found teak chairs, clothing, pylons—Ava even found a $100 bill, which she gave to a teacher to donate to WE.

 That initiative led them all the way to WE Day UK in March, where they joined thousands of other students from across the country engaged in community projects.
 With speeches from activists and icons, celebrities with a cause and other young people just like them, they left inspired to dream even bigger.
 “It’s a powerful message for them to see what young people can achieve,” says Chloe about the impact of WE Day.
 “Often young people feel like they can’t make a difference but seeing what others have done, they come back empowered.”